 Base R Core Packages vs Contributed Open-Source Packages

-The R Validation Hub makes a distinction between Base R packages and Open-Source Packages when assessing the risk of each.
+The R Validation Hub makes a distinction between base R, recommended R packages, and contributed open-source Packages when assessing the risk of each.

 The R Foundation develops the base and recommended packages and ensures a stringent SDLC process is followed for maintenance.
 Additionally, the R user community continually tests these packages and can provide feedback as needed.
 The various practices put in place to ensure validity of this set of packages automatically moves them towards a lower risk classification.

-Open-Source packages can be developed by anyone who uses R and they do not typically go through a series of checks prior to going live.
-In this paper, the R Validation Hub has narrowed the parameters of contributed packages to those on CRAN since packages available on CRAN must pass a series of technical checks.
-A risk assessment is still necessary for validation of such packages.
+Contributed packages can be developed by anyone who uses R and they only go through a series of high-level technical checks prior added to the CRAN repository..
+A risk assessment is still necessary for the validation of such packages.

 The Risk Assessment Framework